stevross-git/ultimate_agent_full_bundle/enhanced_node/readme_file_full.md

 # Enhanced Node Server - Complete Modular Architecture

+> **Note**: This document describes an advanced server layout with many
+> API endpoints.
+The repository does not currently implement these APIs.

 ## 🏗️ Full Modularization - Production Ready

 This is the **complete modular implementation** of Enhanced Node Server v3.4.0-advanced-remote-control, transformed from a monolithic script into a professional, enterprise-grade modular architecture.